INTERESTS

 CURRENTLY

-After two years of research as post-doctoral fellow at the University of Leeds (UK), School of Philosophy, Religion and History of Science, Centre for History and Philosophy of Science, I am now a lecturer at the University of the Basque Country (UPV-EHU), attached to the Philosophy department in San Sebastián (Spain), Facultad de Educación, Filosofía y Antropología.
+After two years of research as a post-doctoral fellow at the University of Leeds (UK), School of Philosophy, Religion and History of Science, Centre for History and Philosophy of Science, I am now a lecturer at the University of the Basque Country (UPV-EHU), attached to the Philosophy Department in San Sebastián (Spain), Facultad de Educación, Filosofía y Antropología.

-I collaborate with the Applied Evolutionary Epistemology Lab, and I am Executive Secretary of the biannual International Ontology Congress.
+I am Executive Secretary of the biannual International Ontology Congress.

 BACKGROUND